confidencewoman/site/prologue-2-mayke.md

 “Uh-uh,” Mayke said to them.
 “Wipe your damn boots first, you slob.”
 She said it smiling, and her smile implied all the safety of a mouthful of razors.

-Amaranth knew right then and there that Jade and Mayke would get that encore.
+Amaranth strongly suspected that Jade and Mayke would get that encore.

 ### <span style="color: rgb(109, 109, 109)">VP&M Compound</span>